Spend the day uptown, where you’ll find an eclectic array of Toronto local shops, restaurants and cafés.

-A 10-minute walk from Davisville (or Eglinton) subway station, the retail strip between Davisville and Eglinton avenues offers a step backwards in time thanks to its quaint indie shops, French bakeries and quirky storefronts.
+A 10-minute walk from Davisville (or Eglinton) subway station, the retail strip between Davisville and Eglinton avenues offers a step backwards in time thanks to its quaint indie shops, bakeries and quirky storefronts.

 But where do you start your hunt?
 Glad you asked.